Running Experience Prior to Road Races

 As we ran into the the finish line chute, Diane told me to tear off the bottom tag from my bib after I finished.
 I had no idea what she meant, so a finish line volunteer ran toward me and pulled it off.
 All the while, volunteers were shouting for us to stay in the same order we’d finished until our tags had been spooled.
-For those who have only run races since chip timing was invented, in the olden days a tag was pulled off the bottom of each runners bib and put on a wire in the order the runner crossed the finish line while another volunteer hit a button on the timing devise as each runner finished.
+For those who have only run races since chip timing was invented, in the olden days a volunteer hit a button on the timing devise as each runner crossed the finish line while another volunteer placed the tag pulled off the bottom of each runners bib and put it on a wire in the order the runners finished.
 The spooled bib tags were then matched to the timing clicks to determine each runner’s finish time.

 On that July 4th, 1980, I finished the Twin Bridge Volkslauf Fredericksburg Heritage Festival 8K with a time of 43.42 (8:44 pace) and with that, I had run my first ever road race.
 I can’t say that I was instantly addicted, but it wasn’t awful and I felt proud of my accomplishment.

 Apparently I had a good enough time, that less than two months later I let one of my students talk me into running the Fredericksburg Park & Shop 10K.
 As a PE teacher at a middle school, my students were always eager to tell me about their fitness endeavors outside of class.
 When a student told me he’d be running the race and suggested I join him, how could I say no?